miRkwood-RNA/miRkwood/resources/deployment/README.md

     ssh <server> < deploy-mirkwood-locally

-On BioInfoTest, you may use the wrapper script `deploy-mirkwood-to-bioinfotest`, which also takes as optional argument the number of the Subversion revision to deploy.
+On BioInfoDev, you may use the wrapper script `deploy-mirkwood-to-bioinfodev`, which also takes as optional argument the number of the Subversion revision to deploy.

-    ./deploy-mirkwood-to-bioinfotest
+    ./deploy-mirkwood-to-bioinfodev

-    ./deploy-mirkwood-to-bioinfotest 11460
+    ./deploy-mirkwood-to-bioinfodev 11460